-As locally-elected trustees, we are committed to a strong governance approach that supports connection to community, transparency of decisions and overall assurance for results.
-We were happy to host in-person stakeholder engagement workshops in March 2022 and February 2023, attended by passionate community members.
+As locally-elected trustees, we are committed to a strong governance approach that supports connection to community and an assurance approach that demonstrates that our actions align with our values and priorities.
+We were happy to host an in-person stakeholder engagement workshop in February 2024 and continue on the division's anti-oppression work.
+The feedback gathered from these conversations is used to both inform and reflect on our education plan.
 We also gather input through annual stakeholder engagement surveys.
-Between the workshops and survey, we have gathered an invaluable amount of feedback and perspectives.